tensorflow/docs/site/en/api_docs/python/tf/contrib/estimator/TowerOptimizer.md

 __init__(optimizer_or_optimizer_fn)
 ```

-Wrap an existing optimizer for gathering gradients across towers. (deprecated)
+Wrap an existing optimizer for gathering gradients across towers.

-THIS FUNCTION IS DEPRECATED.
-It will be removed after 2018-05-31.
-Instructions for updating:
-Please use <a href="../../../tf/contrib/distribute/MirroredStrategy"><code>tf.contrib.distribute.MirroredStrategy</code></a> instead.

 Each invocation of model_fn has to call the same optimizers in the same
 order.